NephCure Supported Conferences and Meetings

 Midwest Pediatric Nephrology Consortium – www.mwpnc.org

 NephCure provides support for the Midwest Pediatric Nephrology Consortium, whose mission is to advance the care of children with renal disease, including those on dialysis and kidney transplant recipients, through the promotion of collaboration of research and education by those in the field of pediatric nephrology throughout the Midwest.
-The meeting this fall will take place on Friday, September 20 and Saturday, September 21 in St. Louis, MO.
+The 2019 meeting took place on Friday, September 20 and Saturday, September 21 in St. Louis, MO.